NWUHEP/ntupleProducer/LOG.md

 ---------------
 The most important logs should go here.
 Other are monitored with git commits.

+2013-Dec-12,  _Andrey_
+ * Conversion information is added to the tracks that have matched conversions.

 2013-Dec-10,  _Andrey_
  * Introducing TCTrack class.
 It is used inside TCElectron to save the GSF tracks inside it.